-Part of this role includes assistance to AEMO to further develop and improve the forecasting methodology, where possible.
-This report reflects Frontier's review of revisions to the original methodology and AEMO's application of the revised methodology to produce maximum demand forecasts for 41 South Australian (SA) transmission CPs.
+AEMO engaged Frontier Economics (Frontier) to review AEMO's implementation of the methodology for NSW and Tasmanian (Tas) forecasts in 2014, and again in 2014/15 to review AEMO's implementation of the methodology to forecast maximum demand for QLD, VIC and SA.
+Frontier's role includes peer review and assistance to AEMO to further develop and improve the forecasting methodology, where possible.
+The methodology has been refined and improved during each round of CP forecasts.
+This report reflects Frontier's review of revisions to the original methodology and AEMO's application of the revised methodology to produce maximum demand forecasts for 103 Queensland (Qld) transmission CPs.
 The review and advice process included:

-- a Red Flag review in which we identified key issues with proposed revisions to the methodology and its implementation for the SA CPs - ongoing advice and interaction with AEMO regarding the methodology and its implementation - this report, which reflects a review of AEMO's SA forecasts
+- a Red Flag review in which we identified key issues with proposed revisions to the methodology and its implementation for the Qld CPs - ongoing advice and interaction with AEMO regarding the methodology and its implementation - this report, which reflects a review of AEMO's Qld forecasts

-The scope of Frontier's role is to provide advice to AEMO on methodology (and improvements) and to review AEMO's implementation of the methodology and the resulting forecasts.
 Frontier was not required to produce an alternative set of forecasts.
 The review did not involve an audit-type exercise which would include a detailed review of computer code in the R statistical package and spreadsheet formulas.

-Based on the scope of the review undertaken, in our opinion the maximum demand forecasting methodology that was applied for the SA CP forecasts is robust and reflects improvements on the original ACIL methodology.
-On the basis of our understanding of the steps in AEMO's implementation of the methodology for the SA CPs, AEMO has implemented the revised methodology correctly.
+Based on the scope of the review undertaken, in our opinion the maximum demand forecasting methodology that was applied for the QLD CP forecasts is robust and reflects appropriate improvements on the original ACIL methodology.
+On the basis of our understanding of the steps in AEMO's implementation of the methodology for the QLD CPs, AEMO has implemented the revised methodology correctly.

-Frontier made a number of recommendations during prior rounds of CP forecasts (NSW and Tas, and VIC) and we have provided some additional recommendations for this round of SA CP forecasts.
-Some of these have been implemented for the current forecasts in SA.
-Other recommendations were tested further by AEMO but not implemented in the current forecasting process.
-We understand that recommendations not implemented are part of AEMO's action plan and will be considered for future forecasts.
+Frontier made a number of recommendations during prior rounds of CP forecasts (NSW and Tas, Vic and SA) and we have provided some additional recommendations for this round of Qld CP forecasts.
+Key developments in methodology identified and implemented during the Qld CP review include: